Purely helical absolute equilibria and chirality of (magneto)fluid turbulence

 The HD and the large-$d_e$ EMHD situations are different to the others, in the sense that the realizable AE spectra can only have positive pole at large $k$s which regime however is subject to dissipation in real physical systems.
-That is, reflexion symmetry breaking and restoration mechanisms meet at the same battlefield and they reach another kind of equilibrium (balance) which is far from our statistical absolute equilibrium, whose implications and residuals concerning chirality in conventional fluids can still be identified with careful analyses (\S\ref{sec:HD}).
-Restricting to the homochiral situations \citep{W92,bmt12}, HD kinetic energy or EMHD magnetic helicity accumulating at or transferring to large scales becomes possible as indicated by the negative-$\alpha$ state with small-$k$ pole.
-Such an abrupt change of physical scenario is not shared by other MHD models and motivates other variations of truncation schemes which may bridge the transition from completely inverse to partly inverse and partly forward and to completely forward transfers (\S\ref{sec:HD}).
+That is, reflexion symmetry breaking and restoration mechanisms meet at the same battlefield and they reach another kind of equilibrium balance which is far from our statistical absolute equilibrium, whose implications and residuals concerning chirality in conventional fluids can still be identified with careful analyses as shown in \S\ref{sec:HD} by refining Kraichnan's argument.
+Restricting to the homochiral situations \citep{W92,bmt12}, HD kinetic energy or EMHD magnetic helicity accumulating at or transferring to large scales becomes possible as indicated by the negative-$\alpha$ state with small-$k$ pole, and we further find that, as long as the asymmetry is strong enough, adding aliens to exclude the negative temperature state does not necessarily drastically change the transfer picture.
+It is possible to control the smooth transition from completely inverse to partly inverse and partly forward and to completely forward transfers.